 Yes.
 If you are a Nottingham city resident you can apply for a school place in another authority by completing Nottingham city's online application form.
 You do not need to complete an application for that authority as well.

 You can apply for a place in a Nottingham city school even if you live outside the city.
 We consider all applications regardless of where you live.
 However, you must complete an application to the Local Authority you pay your council tax to.
-Your Local Authority will then contact us who will in turn inform them if we are able to meet your request.
+Your Local Authority will then contact us and we will in turn inform them if we are able to meet your request.

 Your Local Authority will then inform you on the publicised offer day of the outcome of your application.